5 Homemade Ice Cream Sandwich Rookie Mistakes to Avoid

 4. Wrap Cookies Before Freezing

 I thought that simply laying a sheet of waxed paper between layers of ice cream sandwiches was enough.
 But no. The ice cream continues to melt for a while after you put the sandwiches in the freezer until the cold can kick in to firm up the sandwiches.
 The result can be a frozen blobby mess.
-Ask me how I know.
+(Ask me how I know.)
 The solution is to wrap each sandwich as you make it with waxed paper or parchment to hold the ice cream in.
 Secure the folds with twine or a rubber band (you won't be able to reuse the rubber band).
 Place on a baking sheet and freeze.
-Plastic wrap works, too, but it doesn't look as nice.
+Plastic wrap works, too, but waxed or parchment paper wrapper makes a neater presentation.

 5. Work in Small Batches